ceganconsulting/shotshaper-mod/README.rst

 Changes in this fork
 --------------------
-This version of shotshaper adds a launcher GUI and a script to compare multiple discs.
+This version of shotshaper adds a launcher GUI allowing for easier launching of various scripts, and adds some new scripts.
-The new script is named disc_comp.py and can be used to plot multiple discs at once.
-The GUI is a simple launcher allowing the user to pick the discs to compare and then launch the disc_comp.py script with the selected discs.

-The GUI may be later updated to allow the original scripts to be used as well.
+The GUI allows for selecting Metric or Imperial units, and for selecting the discs to be sent to each script.

+disc_comp.py is a new script that allows comparing multiple discs to eachother.
+Up to 6 discs can be selected in the GUI and plotted together.
+This shows the same plots from the disc_gui2d.py script along with the more granular plots from disc_golf_throw.py.

+coeffs.py is a new script that allows for viewing and comparing the coefficients of up to 6 discs.

 Install as described in the original README and then run the GUI with python shotshaper_launcher.py

+UNFINISHED:
+The unit switching isn't fully implemented yet.
+Some conversions are not being done correctly.
+This is being worked on. disc_gui2d.py has not been updatd to use both units at all yet.

 Introduction
 ------------